19317362/cwac-masterdetail/README.markdown

 Version
 -------
-This is version v0.0.2, meaning that it is so new, it's scary.
+This is version v0.1.0, meaning that it is progressing slowly.

 Demo
 ----